course-details-portlet

 Learning methods and activities

-Learning activities in this course include: lectures, preparing seminars, working on a mini project, and contribution to discussion.
+Learning activities in this course include: lectures, preparing seminars, working on mini projects, and contribution to discussion.

 Further on evaluation

-The portfolio assessment includes: 10% dedicated to seminars, and 30% dedicated to a project.
-Both revolve around choosing a data set and applying machine learning models in real world applications.
+The portfolio includes 3 assignments each focusing the application of a machine learning model.
+It revolves around choosing a data set and applying machine learning models in real world applications.

 The seminars will include a short seminar that introduces the chosen data set for the project and a longer seminar that explains the pace of work after the project midterm report has been submitted.

-In these two presentations students are expected to participate.
-Plus points can be awarded for providing quality peer feedback to the presenters.
+In these three presentations students are expected to participate.

 The project can be carried out in a group of 2-3 students and it should include a detailed description of the individual contribution of the participants.